GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 ### Processing methods

 Once the text is cleaned and formatted it can be computationally processed by a number of different methods, depending on your analysis needs.
-This is large scale and quantifiable
+This is large scale and quantifiable.
+Explore some of popular the methods below.

 #### Natural language processing (NLP) techniques